iip-ecosphere/platform/platform/examples/examples.KODEX/README.md

-# IIP-Ecosphere platform examples: KODEX
+# oktoflow platform examples: KODEX

-This example aims at running the anonymizer/pseudonymizer KODEX as part of an IIP-Ecosphere pipeliner.
+This example aims at running the anonymizer/pseudonymizer KODEX as part of an oktoflow pipeline.
 The example consists of several pieces:
   * An IVML configuration for the application in `src/main/easy/ExampleKODEX.ivml`.
   * An implementation of the Java services used in the application in `src/main/java`
   * `pom.xml` for the application itself.